Research Group Multisensory Integration and Attention

 Why does food lose its taste when your nose is stuffed up?
 Why are we better in hearing speech when we see a speaker’s lip movements?
 These are questions of interest in the emerging field of multisensory integration.
+In our studies we examine the neural mechanisms and the computational operations underlying multisensory processing in the human brain.
+We also investigate aberrant multisensory integration in psychiatric disorders, such as schizophrenia.

 You are here: